 Furthermore, age often determines the available options, and the software of the system and this may also affect the price.
-Most users prefer Windows, which you can find on newer systems, whereas Unix, you can find typically on older systems.
+Most users prefer Windows, which you can find on newer systems, whereas you typically find Unix on older systems.
 Windows might be easier to use for most, as this is what they are used to, but Unix is very stable and has fewer software issues.

-The specifications of the tube can have a major impact on the price, as they are expensive to replace.
+The specifications of the tube can have a major impact on the price, as X-ray tubes are expensive to replace.

 Up to 150.000 euro!

 Most focus on tube count to assess the condition and the remaining lifetime.
 Read more about the measures of tube count.

 It is unclear whether the age of the tube is a factor that you should consider.
 Some would say it is, and some would say it is not.
 Furthermore, it can affect a tube to be inactive for a longer period, and this might have a bigger impact on older tubes.

 Some buy warranty for their CT systems.
 However, most medical imaging resellers do not offer a warranty if you decide to do the installation yourself.

 At LBN Medical, we only offer a warranty if we provide installation and shipping.
 This is because these are the circumstances with the highest risk of damaging the system.
 Therefore, it is very important that the system is carefully crated and shipped, and that professionals perform the installation.

 So how much does a CT scanner cost if you want warranty – Naturally, including this and maybe an installation as well will increase the price.
 Talk to us for specifics.